 Why is my new caliper rusting?

 Wet weather will cause brake calipers and brake rotors to rust overnight.
 It’s bare metal, so it doesn’t look especially good from the factory.
-So many people paint or powder coat them to protect them from road debris and brake dust.
+So many people paint or powder coats them to protect them from road debris and brake dust.
 But they still become dirty.

 Can a bad caliper cause vibration?